saturncloud/examples/examples/julia-api/README.md

 This API runs a linear regression on historical house prices and outputs the predicted house price based on this model when you hit a specific endpoint.

 ## Creating the API
 All the API code is contained in a file called "app.py."
-To deploy this dashboard on Saturn Cloud, simply call **`julia app.jl`** as the command in a Saturn Cloud deployment.
+To deploy this dashboard on Saturn Cloud, call **`julia app.jl`** as the command in a Saturn Cloud deployment.
 See [Saturn Cloud docs](https://saturncloud.io/docs/examples/dashboards/dashboard/) for more detailed instructions on deploying this and other dashboards.

 ### Import the Libraries